 You’re never too small to accept card payments – in fact, it’s critical for all businesses, irrespective of type or size, to be able to accept electronic and mobile payments.
-We even dedicated an entire post to the top 5 reasons why your small business needs to accept card payments.
+If you’re not sure, whether or not your business should be accepting card payments read this article: 5 reasons why your small business needs to accept card payments.

 The question though: How do you start accepting card payments?
 Where do you look?
 What are your options, and what will work best for your business?
 In this article, we’re going to compare 3 different ways of accepting card payments: Traditional bank card machines, QR codes and mobile point of sale (mPOS).

 Also known as speed points or bank terminals.

 These are the machines you’re probably most familiar with.
 They’re used at most large retailers, restaurants and other businesses, and have been in existence longer than the below alternatives.
 You can rent a terminal from any commercial bank (Absa, Nedbank, Standard Bank, Capitec Bank, FNB) over a pre-determined contractual period.

 2. QR Code Payments

 Also known by the names of the service providers, i.e. Snapscan, Zapper, and Flickpay.

 QR Code payments work when the customer (buyer) has downloaded and installed the service providers app onto their mobile phone, have created a user profile and loaded their credit card details into the app.
 The merchant (seller) has a designated QR code for their business which is either displayed at their checkout counter or on the till slip.
 In some cases, a QR code with the specific bill amount embedded in the code is printed on the till slip.
 The customer simply scans the code via their app, enters the amount (where necessary), enters their security pin (not the same as their bank card pin) and pays.